RamenVentures/Operating-Manual/README.md

 #### Goal

-To understand, at a high level, what your startup does and whether it might fit our thesis.
+To understand, at a high level, what your startup does and whether it fits [our investment thesis](#our-investment-thesis).

 #### Questions
 We ask ourselves: